In our culture, aging is seen as something to be feared. Growing older leads to decay and decrepitude — or so we’re led to believe.

 Studies have shown that mindfulness and meditation increase the enzyme telomerase, which in turn repairs telomeres.
 Telomeres sit at the end of our chromosomes and allow for continued cell replication.
 Every time a cell reproduces, its telomeres become shorter.
 The shorter the telomere, the less time it has left.

 But more telomerase means longer telomeres and longer cellular life!
-And just five minutes a
+And just five minutes a day of the SOS Method can put us on the path to more telomerase, which means healthier, more youthful bodies and minds.

 [vs slide=”3″ slide_title=”Staying Positive And Productive At Any Age”]